Tenbury and Bewdley Railway: Construction and railway politics

-The main line at Woofferton (the former Shrewsbury and Hereford Railway) had been leased jointly to the London and North Western Railway (50%) and the Great Western Railway and the West Midland Railway (together 50%).
-The Tenbury branch was carried into the joint line status; the lease took effect on 1 July 1862.

-Meanwhile, the construction of the Tenbury and Bewdley had been slowly progressing.
+The main line at Woofferton (the former Shrewsbury and Hereford Railway) had by then been leased jointly to the London and North Western Railway (50%) and the Great Western Railway and the West Midland Railway (together 50%).
+The Tenbury branch was carried into the joint line status; the lease took effect on 1 July 1862, while construction was progressing on the Tenbury and Bewdley.
+David Wylie died unexpectedly in early 1863, with his role being assumed by his former assistant William Clarke.

 Opening

 After the completion of construction, just as the line was being readied to open in June 1864, a serious landslip in Prizeley cutting took place, and the planned opening had to be postponed.
 The earthwork was stabilised, and a ceremonial opening took place a month later on 4 August 1864, although the line had not yet been approved for passenger operation.
 This would occur on 9 August 1864, when Captain Tyler of the Board of Trade visited the line and gave his consent to the opening of the line for passenger trains.
 The line opened fully on 13 August 1864.